-Alaskan shepherds are extremely family oriented and they are good pets.
-They are protectors of family and they stay cautious always.
+Alaskan shepherds are extremely family-oriented, and they are good pets.
+They are protectors of the family, and they stay cautious always.
 These dogs do not bark unnecessarily but howl or growl.
-They also keep eyes on suspicious looking people and give warnings before attacking or jumping.
+They also keep their eyes on suspicious-looking people and give warnings before attacking or jumping.

-These dogs are very easy to train with positive reinforcement and the best part about them is that they can be prepared for carrying out different activities.
-These smart-natured, headstrong dogs sometimes go on to act independently, in a stubborn way not willing to listen to the master.
-They should be given proper socialization and obedience training since their puppy days to help them interact well with other pets, as well as unfamiliar people.
+These dogs are very easy to train with positive reinforcement, and the best part about them is that they can be prepared for carrying out different activities.
+These smart-natured, headstrong dogs sometimes go on to act independently, in a stubborn way, not willing to listen to the master.
+They should be given proper socialization and obedience training since their puppy days to help them interact well with other pets and unfamiliar people.
 Use positive training methods rather than being harsh and rough.

 Health & problems

-Alaskan Shepherd can have some of the health issues like chondrodysplasia, i.e., other body parts not functioning correctly.
-Also, they may get infected by cartilaginous exostosis that is a disorder of the bone because of excessive formation of calcium.
+Alaskan Shepherd can have some health issues like chondrodysplasia, i.e., other body parts not functioning correctly.
+They may get infected by cartilaginous exostosis, which is a disorder of the bone because of excessive formation of calcium.

 Alaskan Shepherd Diet Plan